ZacharyDonnelly/Algorithm-Challenges/README.md

 # Javascript-Algorithim-Challenges

-Two Sum
+## Two Sum

-*Write a function that takes an array of numbers (integers for the tests) and a target number.
+Write a function that takes an array of numbers (integers for the tests) and a target number.
 It should find two different items in the array that, when added together, give the target value.
-The indices of these items should then be returned in a tuple like so: (index1, index2).*
+The indices of these items should then be returned in a tuple like so: (index1, index2).

-*For the purposes of this kata, some tests may have multiple answers; any valid solutions will be accepted.*

-*The input will always be valid (numbers will be an array of length 2 or greater, and all of the items will be numbers; target will always be the sum of two different items from that array).*
+The input will always be valid (numbers will be an array of length 2 or greater, and all of the items will be numbers; target will always be the sum of two different items from that array).
 ```
 function twoSum(numbers, target) {
     for (var i = 0; i < numbers.length-1; i++) {